Bill Simon (politician)

-William Edward Simon Jr. (born June 20, 1951) is an American businessman and politician.
+William Edward Simon Jr. (born June 20, 1951) is an American banker, businessman, politician, and attorney.
 In 2002, Simon campaigned unsuccessfully for Governor of California as a Republican against Democratic incumbent Gray Davis.
-Billed as a "conservative Republican," the virtually unknown Simon's campaign was significantly boosted by support from better-known Republican officeholders from outside California, including former New York City Mayor Rudolph Giuliani.
+After winning the Republican primary in an upset, the virtually unknown Simon's conservative campaign was significantly boosted by support from better-known Republican officeholders from outside California, including former New York City Mayor Rudolph Giuliani (under whom Simon had briefly worked as an Assistant United States Attorney) and President George W. Bush.

 Background

-Simon was born in Neptune, New Jersey, the son of Carol (Girard) and William E. Simon Sr., the 63rd Secretary of the Treasury under Richard Nixon and Gerald Ford.
+Simon was born on June 20, 1951, in Neptune, New Jersey, the son of Carol (Girard) and William E. Simon Sr., the 63rd Secretary of the Treasury under Richard Nixon and Gerald Ford.
 Simon Sr., also served as director of the Federal Energy Office.
-Coincidentally, Simon was a childhood friend of former Democratic party chair Howard Dean.
+Simon grew up in Florham Park, New Jersey.
+He was a childhood friend of former Democratic party chair Howard Dean.

 Simon earned a BA from Williams College in 1973, and a JD from Boston College in 1982.
 At Boston College Law School, "Billy" Simon was widely popular and respected.
 He was a Moot Court Champion and represented the school in national moot court competitions.
-From 1986 to 1988, Simon served as Assistant United States Attorney for the Southern District of New York, working under then-U.S. Attorney Rudolph Giuliani.
+From 1985 to 1988, Simon served as Assistant United States Attorney in the Southern District of New York, working under then-U.S. Attorney Rudy Giuliani.
+In this role, he worked primarily in the civil division, though he also worked on criminal cases.
+His 2002 campaign credited him with a key role in the Mafia Commission Trial which coincided with his tenure there, though the claims were later walked back after a Los Angeles Times investigation cast doubt on his level of involvement.

 In 1988, Simon co-founded William E. Simon & Sons, a global merchant bank, with his father and brother.
-Simon managed the family business (which has over $3 billion in assets), as the Assistant U.S. Attorney for the Southern District of New York, and as a trustee for The Heritage Foundation.
+Simon managed the family business (which has over $3 billion in assets), as an Assistant U.S. Attorney, and as a trustee for The Heritage Foundation.
 Simon also chairs the William E. Simon Foundation.
-Simon has contributed some of his personal resources to assist less fortunate youths through educational scholarships and beautification of California schools.
+He moved to Los Angeles in 1990 to lead the bank's office there.
+Simon contributed some of his personal resources to assist less fortunate youths through educational scholarships and beautification of California schools, and, like his father, became an active supporter of Covenant House.